Support for 26 Religious Sisters in Peru

 Cardinal Pedro Ricardo Barreto Jimeno, the Archbishop of Huancayo, is very pleased with the sisters‘ work and has asked us to support them.
 He tells us, “There is a lack of vocations.
 We have fewer and fewer vocations, and consequently fewer priests and religious.
 Huancayo is a vast territory, and the priests we do have simply cannot cover it all.
 This situation means that people in the remotest communities, who cannot be reached by the priests, feel dissatisfied and abandoned.”

-He also says, “There are sects in these areas who win over more and more adherents every day and take advantage of the people‘s poverty.
+He also says, “There are sects in these areas of Peru who win over more and more adherents every day and take advantage of the people‘s poverty.
 Our religious sisters focus their care and their activities on these places, where the priests are not regularly available.
 They spend two or three days in each community, bringing the people hope and joy, living alongside them and sharing the reality of their lives in order to encourage them and show God‘s word by their living example.
 The work of the sisters is greatly appreciated, but they do not have the financial resources to cover their own living costs.”

 Among other things, the sisters prepare children, young people, and adults for reception of the sacraments, teach them the faith, support local families, and care for the sick.
 They stand by these people in all their spiritual, psychological, and material needs.